ankurk91/bandwidth-notification-channel/README.md

 ## Security

-If you discover any security related issues, please email `pro.ankurk1[at]gmail[dot]com` instead of using the issue tracker.
+If you discover any security issues, please email `pro.ankurk1[at]gmail[dot]com` instead of using the issue tracker.

 ### Resources